Identillect Technologies (CVE:ID) Stock Price Down 50% – Time to Sell?

 Identillect Technologies Corp.
-(CVE:ID – Get Free Report)’s share price traded down 50% during trading on Tuesday .
-The stock traded as low as C$0.01 and last traded at C$0.01.
-163,054 shares changed hands during mid-day trading, an increase of 21% from the average session volume of 134,440 shares.
+(CVE:ID – Get Free Report)’s share price fell 50% on Tuesday .
+The company traded as low as C$0.01 and last traded at C$0.01.
+425,000 shares changed hands during mid-day trading, an increase of 50% from the average session volume of 284,053 shares.
 The stock had previously closed at C$0.01.

 Identillect Technologies Price Performance